sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/03-authenticated-requests.markdown

 (your web API's consumer) as an authorized OAuth client.
 To do this, follow the instructions in the
 [Creating an Application](/discover/deployment/-/knowledge_base/7-1/oauth-2-0#creating-an-application)
 section of the OAuth 2.0 documentation.
-When creating the application in the portal, fill in the form as follows:
+When creating the application, fill in the form as follows:

 -   **Application Name:** Your application's name.
 -   **Client Profile:** Headless Server.